develffn/FundX-KB/analytics-panels/chart/vwap.md

 <mark style="color:blue;background-color:blue;">**1.
 Switch between different VWAPs**</mark> and set the settings for each of them.

-Quantower platform provides 5 separate VWAPs, that can be placed simultaneously on a single chart.
+FundX platform provides 5 separate VWAPs, that can be placed simultaneously on a single chart.

 <mark style="color:blue;background-color:blue;">**2.**</mark> <mark style="background-color:blue;">Set the</mark> <mark style="color:blue;background-color:blue;">**Main Settings**</mark> for the VWAP line: